Vidya-jpg/New/How-to-install-SocialCDE.md

 ![New query setup](https://github.com/collab-uniba/socialcde4eclipse/blob/master/wikiImage/new%20query_2.png)

 And below is the result of the query just created.
+Double-clicking on an issue, will open a form editor, where you can modify the content, comment, etc. as you do on GitHub.
+Clicking _'Submit'_ will save all the changes locally and on GitHub too.

 ![Query results](https://github.com/collab-uniba/socialcde4eclipse/blob/master/wikiImage/query%20result.png)

+To create a new issue, click on the + button and select _'New task'_, then select what GitHub issue repo you are contributing to, and fill out the form.